 Dynamic or Behavioral analysis is performed by observing the behavior of the malware while it is actually running on a host system.
 This form of analysis is often performed in a sandbox environment to prevent the malware from actually infecting production systems; many such sandboxes are virtual systems that can easily be rolled back to a clean state after the analysis is complete.
 The malware may also be debugged while running using a debugger such as GDB or WinDbg to watch the behavior and effects on the host system of the malware step by step while its instructions are being processed.
 Modern malware can exhibit a wide variety of evasive techniques designed to defeat dynamic analysis including testing for virtual environments or active debuggers, delaying execution of malicious payloads, or requiring some form of interactive user input.

 Malware Memory Analysis

-Memory analysis is extremely important in incident response, malware analysis and reverse engineering to examine memory of the infected system to extract artifacts relevant to the malicious program.
+Forensic Malware Analysis is extremely important in incident response, malware analysis and reverse engineering to examine memory of the infected system to extract artifacts relevant to the malicious program.
 Memory analysis has gained popularity in the context of reverse-engineering malware.
 Memory analysis can help identify malicious code and explain how the specimen was used on the suspect system.

 When performing memory analysis on the suspect system, I try to answer some simple questions in an attempt to identify malicious code: